-The early explorers took lemons first on their long voyages to help prevent or treat scurvy, a serious condition that results from a vitamin C deficiency.
+Vitamin C is essential for health, and a deficiency can lead to health problems.
+The early explorers knew this and took lemons on their long voyages to help prevent or treat scurvy, a life threatening condition that was common among sailors.

-Let's look at some of the possible benefits of consuming lemons.
+Here some of the possible benefits of consuming lemons.

 1) Lowering stroke risk

 A study of data from nearly 70,000 women over 14 years showed that those who ate the most citrus fruits had a 19% lower risk of ischemic stroke than women who consumed the least.

 Ischemic stroke is the most common type of stroke.
 It can happen when a blood clot blocks the flow of blood to the brain.

 A 2019 population

 More research is needed to identify the role of lemon in this improvement and to discover whether consuming lemon can help reduce blood pressure since walking daily can also lower blood pressure.

 Which other foods can help lower blood pressure?
 Find out here.

 Lemons and lemon juice are an excellent source of the antioxidant vitamin C.